danogray/aws-ibm-i-modernization-carddemo/README.md

    ** Use the supplied sample data**

-      * Upload the sample data provided in the main/-/data/EBCDIC/ folder to the mainframe.
+      * Upload the sample data provided in the main/-/data/EBCDIC/ folder to the IBM i.
 Ensure that you use transfer mode binary

          | Dataset name                      | Name                                             | Copybook (Layout) | Format | Length | Name of equivalent ascii file |
          | :---------------------------------| :----------------------------------------------- | :-----            | :----- | -----: | :---------------------------- |